dhleong/judo/README.md

 ### Custom Modes

 One interesting feature of Judo is the ability to create custom modes.
-We'll go into more depth on the mechanics of this feature in the scripting documentation
+We'll go into more depth on the mechanics of this feature in the scripting documentation, but the idea is to be able to have a blank slate on which to create whatever mappings you like.
+For myself, I created a `nav` mode, in which the `hjkl`, and `uon,` keys map to the directions: `n`, `e`, `s`, `w`, and `nw`, `ne`, `sw`, `se`, respectively.
+Holding shift while pressing these keys `open` the corresponding direction.

 ## How